 Any other application tips for waterproofer?

 Apply it on a sunny summer day, if you can.
-What I like to do is haul out all of my gear that might need waterproofing or a touch-up, and go crazy on everything.
-If it is a nice sunny day with a temp of about 65 or more, you will most definitely be able to have a very quick dry cycle and reapply as many times as you need.
+What I like to do is haul out all of my gear that might need waterproofing or a touch-up, lay it on a driveway or sidewalk, and go crazy on everything.
+If it is a nice sunny day with a temp of about 65 or more, you will most definitely be able to have a very quick dry cycle and reapply as many times as you need over the course of several hours.
 Be sure to put whatever you sprayed in the direct sun, rotate once, and then reapply.
 Using this method, I often can apply 3-4 applications over the course of a day.